 Poetry

-For more information, visit the Wikipedia entry on Poetry.
+For more information, see Poetry on Wikipedia.

-For more information, visit the Wikipedia entry on Poetry.
+For more information, see Poetry on Wikipedia.

 Children